The glaze is nothing but a coating of glass, which is fused to the clay surface by fire.

 Theoretical Glaze Formula: Silica (Glass) + Flux (Fusion) + A Refractory Material (Toughness)

-Silica (Flint) is the essential ingredient of glaze which achieve the glassy crystal surface.
-Most clay contains silica, so that most glazes contain at least 50% of clay.
-Silica has a high mature temperature, which is commonly used to increase the melting point, strength the costing of glaze and improve the expansion of glaze.
+Silica (Flint) is the essential ingredient of glaze which achieves the glassy crystal surface.
+Most clay contains silica so that most glazes contain at least 50% of clay.
+Silica has a high mature temperature, which is commonly used to increase the melting point, strength the costing of glaze and improves the expansion of glaze.

-A refractory material is to strength the hardness and toughness of a glaze.
+A refractory material is to strengthen the hardness and toughness of a glaze.
 Such as alumina will increase the bonding of a glaze on the clay surface, which have more resistant to abrasion.